 Of course I love presents.
 I live in NYC where 3/4 of my paycheck goes straight to pay my rent and the rest of my loose change goes toward my $1 slices of ‘zza.
 A nice new winter coat would be lovely.
 A ticket to see Rock of Ages would be grand.
-Hey, i’ll even take a lump sum to pay off the fines I owe at the library across the street (Thank you brother for helping me solve that problem with a gift card to The Strand).
+Hey, i’ll even take a lump sum to pay off the fines I owe at the library across the street.

 I was 9 when i fell in love with my first “thing”.
 It was a shiny Razor Scooter that Sharper Image sold and every time it popped up in a commercial, I’d see these middle schoolers zooming away to their friend’s houses, to the park, or even just to race one another.
 I wondered If I could travel the world on it.
 Either way, it was freedom, it was adventure, it was everything I had ever wanted, at 9, and I just had to have one.

 I started crafting and implementing my master plan in June that by December, for Hanukkah, I would be the proud new owner of that two wheeler machine.
 I saved up my pennies, my patience, and became a model citizen by doing extra chores and getting stellar grades at school.
 It consumed my thoughts, picturing my blonde hair crawling out the sides of my helmet as I whizzed passed the parentals.

 That Razor Scooter now rests in peace, behind rusting baseball bats and old warped records in my parent’s garage, too worn out for my 5″7 clumsy frame to use.